 - Each team has an offence and a defence.
 Only one of these will be on the field for any one team at the same time.
-The offence has four attempts to move the ball 10 yards up the pitch, or else they surrender the ball to the opposition.
+The offence has four attempts (downs) to move the ball the required distance, or else they surrender possession to the opposition.

 - The most renowned event in American Football is the Super Bowl, an annual event which has been held each year since 1967 as the culmination of the National Football League (NFL) season.

-- The most successful team in the sport’s history is the Pittsburgh Steelers, with six Super Bowl victories in eight appearances.
-The New England Patriots, the Dallas Cowboys, and the San Francisco 49ers have all won on five occasions.
+- The most successful teams in the sport’s history are the Pittsburgh Steelers & New England Patriots, both with six Super Bowl victories.
+The Dallas Cowboys and San Francisco 49ers have also both won on five separate occasions.

-- Tom Brady – the New England Patriots quarterback is perhaps the best known star that the sport has produced in the modern-day era, having led his team to five Super Bowl championships since his debut in 2000.
-He has also been selected for one of the two NFL Pro Bowl teams, like a ‘team of the season’, on twelve occasions.
+- Tom Terrific Brady – the New England Patriots quarterback is perhaps the best known superstar that the sport has produced in the modern-day era, having led his team to six Super Bowl championships (nine appearances) since his debut in 2000.
+He has also been selected for one of the two NFL Pro Bowl (All-Star) teams on fourteen occasions.

-- Joe Montana – a four-time Super Bowl champion with the San Francisco 49ers, predominately in the 1980s, ‘the Comeback Kid’ gained notoriety across the world for his ability to claw victory from the jaws of defeat, most famously in the 1989 Super Bowl, when the 49ers scored two touchdowns in the final quarter to earn a 20-16 victory.
+- Joe Montana – a four-time Super Bowl champion with the San Francisco 49ers, predominately in the 1980s, ‘the Comeback Kid’ gained notoriety across the world for his ability to claw victory from the jaws of defeat, most famously in the 1989 Super Bowl, when the 49ers scored two touchdowns in the final quarter to earn a 20-16 victory over the Cincinnati Bengals.